Thirteen Bean & Bacon Soup

 Don’t get me wrong, Disney World does a fantastic job, but they do not have the two things that make the season for a Michigander and that’s bone chilling cold and the possibility of a White Christmas.
 It may seem like I’m a State snob but I’m not Michigan has ‘Winter Wonderland’ in spades and we do it better than most.
 Time to reset my mind now that we’re home.
 So enough about that…let’s get back to the food!

 This Thirteen Bean mix came from Fresh Thyme Market in Mishawaka, IN.
 We’ve been to this store a few times but just decided to peruse the loose bins section.
-The convenience of filling the bags with just the amount I needed of couscous, beans, lentils, almonds and the ‘required’ gummy worms that Little A was unable to leave the store without was great.
+The convenience of filling the bags with just the amount I needed and the ‘required’ gummy worms that Little A was unable to leave the store without was great.
 If you can’t find a bean combination I’m sure a great northern bean would work as well.

 Starting off soak your beans for 6-8 hours in cold water.
 Drain the water and rinse them when it’s time to cook the soup.
 Add 5 cups of chicken stock to a large stock pot with the beans then set to medium heat.
 Now dice the bacon and cook to the preferred doneness.

 While the bacon is cooking chop the onions, garlic and carrots.
-When bacon has cooked remove and put on a plate with a paper towel reserving 1 Tbs of the bacon grease.
-Add onions, garlic and carrots to the pan with the bacon grease and sautee for 5 minutes until the veggies have slightly softened.
+When bacon has cooked remove and put on a plate with a paper towel.
+Reserve 1 Tbs of the bacon grease.
+Add onions, garlic and carrots to the pan with the bacon grease and sautee for 5 minutes.
+Let the veggies slightly softened.
 To the vegetables stir in 1 Tbs flour which will eventually add a little thickness to the soup.

 Into the pot of beans and chicken stock add the cooked bacon, all the vegetables then finally the can of condensed tomato soup.
 Set to low/medium heat then cover and let it do it’s thing for around 1-1/2 hours.
 Chop up some green onion for the top and here you are….